 If you’re redeeming your rewards as a statement credit, you’ll need to go through your online account to do so.
 Note, however, that while redeeming cash back for a statement credit is a fair deal, redeeming your points or miles for it is usually not the best idea.
 When you do that, your travel rewards can lose a lot of value.

 For example, if you redeem your Chase Ultimate Rewards points for a statement credit, the value will be 1 cent per point.
-It’s more than many rewards programs offer for this type of redemption, but you can get much more with other redemption options, like an estimated 1.7 cents per point when you’re transferring your points to World of Hyatt or 1.5 points if you’re a Chase Sapphire Reserve® cardholder and purchasing travel through the Ultimate Rewards portal.
+It’s more than many rewards programs offer for this type of redemption, but you can get much more with other redemption options.
+Examples include an estimated 2 cents per point when you transfer your points to World of Hyatt Loyalty Program or 1.5 points if a Chase Sapphire Reserve® cardholder purchases travel through the Ultimate Rewards portal.

-Some credits, like Uber Cash, will post immediately while others will require some waiting—from a few days to several weeks.
+Some credits, like Uber Cash, will post immediately while others will require waiting anywhere from a few days to several weeks.

 Credit cards that offer annual statement credits